Eggs For Breakfast

 Fresh, Local Tomatoes

 How many tomatoes you use is really up to you.
 I usually use 4 or 5 cherry tomatoes per person and two eggs per person.
-You can obviously adjust this esepcially of you are cooking for four you may wish to use slightly more or less.
+You can obviously adjust this especially of you are cooking for four you may wish to use slightly more or less.
+It makes little difference to the time it takes to cook.

 Scrambled Eggs With Tomatoes